-In 2021, Natural England (NE) issued advice about phosphates in the River Camel.
-Too many phosphates can cause rapid growth of certain plants, impacting wildlife.
-NE considers the natural habitats of the River Camel to be unfavourable.
+In 2021, Natural England issued guidance on phosphate pollution in the River Camel.
+This pollution can come from sewage treatment works, septic tanks, industry and farming.
+Too many phosphates can cause rapid growth of certain plants, which affects wildlife.
+Natural England feels the natural habitat of the River Camel is in an 'unfavourable' state because of this.
+Wastewater from new development can make things worse.

-The Habitat Regulations 2017 protect the River Camel Special Area of Conservation.
-The Local Planning Authority (LPA) is the competent authority under the Habitat Regulations.
-This means we must ensure new development does not cause adverse impacts on the site.
+The Habitat Regulations 2017 help protect the River Camel Special Area of Conservation.
+The Local Planning Authority (LPA) is the competent authority under these Regulations.
+We must ensure that new development does not lead to more pollution.
+We can only approve those that are 'nutrient neutral' to reduce the risk of more harm.

 Where to find our nutrient neutrality advice and information